All Products

 Connect to Lindorm Ray

-The RAY resource group of the Lindorm compute engine provides distributed computing services that support end-to-end AI workloads.
-Connect to Lindorm Ray resources in a Notebook for interactive development, then publish the Notebook as a production scheduling task.
+The RAY resource group of the Lindorm compute engine provides distributed computing services and supports end-to-end AI workloads.
+You can use a magic command to seamlessly connect to Lindorm Ray resources in a notebook for interactive development and debugging, and then publish the notebook as a scheduled production task.

 Prerequisites

-• When purchasing a Lindorm instance, select Yes in the Enable Compute Engine section.
+• When you purchase a Lindorm instance, select Yes under Enable Compute Engine.

 • Add your Lindorm cluster as a DataWorks compute resource.
 For more information, see Bind a Lindorm compute resource.